-Everyone knows exposing your skin to sunlight for too long can be dangerous.
+Everyone knows exposing your skin to the sun for too long can be dangerous.
 You may think staying inside on a hot day makes it impossible to be exposed to the suns UV rays, but is this actually true?
-In this blog post, we investigate whether you can get a suntan through a window by looking at how sun rays actually work and whether you could actually get some health benefits sitting by the window, such as topping up your vitamin D.
+In this blog post, we investigate whether you can get a suntan through a window by looking at how sun rays actually work and whether you could actually get some health benefits sitting by the window, such as increasing your vitamin D levels.

 How do sunrays work?

 UVB rays have a wavelength of between 280-320 nanometres which are able to penetrate into deep skin layers and cause sunburn.
 UVA rays have a longer wavelength and can penetrate the glass and reach the dermis.
-With a wavelength of between 320-400 nanometers can cause damage to the collagen in skin, resulting in loss of elasticity and ageing of the skin in the long term.
-UVA rays also have a high risk of causing melanoma, a type of cancer that develops from pigment-containing cells (melanocytes), but barely produce sunburn.
+A wavelength of between 320-400 nanometers can cause damage to the collagen in the skin, resulting in loss of elasticity and ageing of the skin in the long term.
+UVA radiation also has a high risk of causing melanoma, a type of cancer that develops from pigment-containing cells (melanocytes), but barely produce sunburn.

 How do windows absorb sunrays?

 To answer this, we need to look into how windows absorb the sun’s rays.
-A glass window absorbs around 97 per cent of UVB rays (which is more dangerous and causes sunburn) and 37 per cent of UVA rays which is less harmful.
+When a window is hit by UVB rays, the glass absorbs around 97 per cent (which is more dangerous and causes sunburn) and 37 per cent of UVA rays which is less harmful.